 Most importantly, aim for a diamond that has brilliance and fire.
 Choose one that’s eye clean and looks white in relation to its setting.
 By focusing on these basic elements, you’re ensuring that your diamond is beautiful and has sparkle—which is more important than carat weight.

-1 Carat Solitaire Engagement Rings
+1 Carat Solitaire Engagement Ring

-1 Carat Halo Engagement Rings
+1 Carat Halo Engagement Ring

-1 Carat Pavé Engagement Rings
+1 Carat Pavé Engagement Ring

-1 Carat Vintage Engagement Rings
+1 Carat Vintage Engagement Ring

-1 Carat Side-Stone Engagement Rings
+1 Carat Side-Stone Engagement Ring